 Luna Innovations Incorporated ("we," "Luna Innovations" or the "Company") is incorporated in the State of Delaware and headquartered in Roanoke, Virginia.
-We develop, manufacture and market fiber optic test & measurement, sensing, and instrumentation products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the telecommunications, medical, composite and defense industries.
+We develop, manufacture and market fiber optic sensing, test and measurement products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the aerospace, automotive, energy, composite, telecommunications and defense industries.
 We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development segment and our Products and Licensing segment.
 Our business model is designed to accelerate the process of bringing new and innovative technologies to market.
-We have a history of net losses from continuing operations from 2005 through the nine months ended September 30, 2013 attributable to our operations and other charges.
+We have a history of net losses from continuing operations from 2005 through the six months ended June 30, 2014.
 We have historically managed our liquidity through cost reduction initiatives, debt financings and capital market transactions.

 Since the second half of 2008, the increased turmoil in the U.S. and global capital markets and a global slowdown of economic growth created a substantially more difficult business environment.
 Our ability to access the capital markets may be limited.
-Economic and market conditions may not improve significantly during the remainder of 2013 and could get worse.
+Economic and market conditions may not improve significantly during the remainder of 2014 and could get worse.

-Although there can be no guarantees, we believe that our current cash balance, in addition to the funds available to us under the Credit Facilities described in Note 4 below, will provide adequate liquidity for us to meet our working capital needs over the next twelve months.
+Although there can be no guarantees, we believe that our current cash balance will provide adequate liquidity for us to meet our working capital needs over the next twelve months.